 Smoking marijuana is able to calm to calm the attacks almost immediately, relaxing the mucles of the diaphragm also.

 Just like Crohn’s disease, patients with other inflammatory bowel diseases like ulcerative colitis could benefit from marijuana use, studies suggest.

-20. Protects the brain from concussion, and trauma.
+20. Protect the brain from concussion and trauma

 In response, Goodall recently mentioned that he’d consider permitting athletes to use marijuana if medical research shows that it’s an effective neuroprotective agent.